redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructureFacts.md

 3. Attributes

-    - Attributes provide more information about the contents of an `element`.

     - An attribute defines a property of an `element`.

     - Attributes appear on the opening tag and are made up of two parts: `name` and `value` and are separated by an  `=` equal sign.